hugo53/hugo53.github.io/_posts/2013-08-11-startup-toolkit.md

-Today, we’re gonna list all greatest tools for entrepreneurs and startups.
+Today, we are gonna list all greatest tools for entrepreneurs and startups.